FelixLEX/felix-chat/README.md

-# Project 2
+# felix-chat

-Web Programming with Python and JavaScript
+This is a simple chatting app with channels.